 Shall report to the President and the SGA Advisor.

-Shall sit on the SGA Executive Board.
+Shall sit on the SGA Cabinet.

 Shall advise and oversee SGA on all financial matters.

 Shall train the Financial Controller on all financial matters, including the approval of staff payroll.

 Shall oversee and audit the finances of all student-fee-funded organizations and provide recommendations for the allocation of the overall student fee to Student Development.